Spatio-temporal probabilistic forecast using MMAF-guided learning: Results and Discussions

 \section{Results and Discussions}

 In this section, we present the results for the various experiments discussed in the previous sections.
-The source Python code is available in the following \href{https://github.com/Leonardo-Bardi/mmaf_guided_learning.git}{Github repository}.
+The source Python code for the algorithms in our workflow (feature extraction, training, validation, and inference) is available in the \href{https://github.com/Leonardo-Bardi/mmaf_guided_learning.git}{GitHub repository}.
 The experiments were run on a machine with access to 256GB RAM, 48 GB NVIDIA A40, and 2 AMD EPYC 7313 16-Core Processors.